-5.7 Identified limitations and gaps: prioritization
+5.7 Identified limitations and gaps

 During the analysis of the trends and technologies, we identified specific gaps.
-The identified gaps will be addressed in the course of INSPIRE-5Gplus project.
-Section 3 describes the security requirements of the various 5G verticals that are considered.
-The use cases that are being developed have been grouped into specific domains to offer high-level view on their specific security needs.
-Throughout the analysis and description of prior work, the following gaps will be addressed with the development of INSPIRE-5Gplus security enablers.
-Table 4 summarizes the most critical for 5G services:
+The identified gaps will be addressed during the INSPIRE-5Gplus project.
+Section 3 described the nature of security requirements of the various 5G verticals that are considered.
+The use cases that are being developed have been grouped into specific domains to offer a high-level view of their specific security needs.
+Throughout the analysis and description of prior work, the following gaps will be addressed with the development of INSPIRE-5Gplus security enabling tools and techniques also leading to enablers.
+Table 8 summarizes the most critical gaps for 5G services and on which WPs of the project they will be addressed.